What is the statute of limitations for filing a medical malpractice lawsuit in Montana?

 Montana lawmakers have passed a statute of limitations that applies specifically to medical malpractice lawsuits filed in the state.
 But first, in case you aren’t fluent in the language of “legalese,” a statute of limitations is a law that limits the amount of time you have to file a lawsuit after you have suffered some type of loss or harm, such as an injury caused by a health care professional’s negligence.

-Montana’s statute of limitations for medical malpractice lawsuits is codified at Montana Code section 27-2-205, and it declares that this kind of case must be filed in the state’s civil court system “within three years after the date of injury or within three years after the plaintiff discovers or through the use of reasonable diligence should have discovered the injury, whichever occurs last.”
+Montana’s statute of limitations for medical malpractice lawsuits is codified at Montana Code section 27-2-205, and it currently declares that this kind of case must be filed in the state’s civil court system “within two years after the date of injury or within two years after the plaintiff discovers or through the use of reasonable diligence should have discovered the injury, whichever occurs last.”

 Keep in mind that if you are relying on the so-called “discovery” exception in Montana, as the plaintiff you have the burden of proving that you did not discover right away that the malpractice occurred, and that you could not have reasonably discovered the malpractice until you actually did.